 The text rotation tool in Excel is actually more than just a two-option tool.
-You can choose from the following settings for how you would like your text to be orientated:
+You can choose from the following orientation settings for how you would like to display your text:

 Angle counterclockwise – text is orientated from bottom-left corner of cell to upper-right